k8mil/indigo/_posts/2016-11-08-improve-your-development-using-charles.md

 ![](/assets/posts/charles/havefun_mem.jpg)

-The cool think about Charles is that the app allows you to debug the requests/responses in the same way as XCode and many others IDEs breakpoints works.
+The cool thing about Charles is that the app allows you to debug the requests/responses in the same way as XCode and many others IDEs breakpoints work.
 But here you put the breakepoint on the request, not on the line of code.

 To set a breakpoint, just right-click on the line with the request that you want to debug and select `Breakpoints` option.